MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/app-validation-process.md

 ---
 # required metadata

-title: Dynamics AX 2012 upgrade - Tasks to complete after upgrade
+title: Upgrade from AX 2012 - Tasks to complete after upgrade
 description: This topic describes the tasks that you might have to perform in Microsoft Dynamics 365 for Operation after you complete a code and data upgrade from Microsoft Dynamics AX 2012.
 author: tariqbell
 manager: AnnBe